zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 - Inside the query declaration are _fields_, which specify what information to query for*:*
   - Some fields are _<span class="color3">scalar fields</span>_ that retrieve a string, number, or other unit of information.
   - Other fields are _<span class="color4">edges</span>_ that let us traverse from one node in the graph to another.
 When a field is an edge, it’s followed by another block `{ }` containing fields for the node at the other end of the edge.
 Here, the `poster` field is an edge that goes from a Story to a Person who posted it.
 Once we’ve traversed to the Person, we can include fields about the Person such as their `name`.
+- Finally, while you can call the `module` anything you like, the query name (i.e. the stuff that comes right after `query`) must follow relay conventions.
+A query must start with the name of the component in which it is used and end in "query".
+That means valid names for this query is e.g. `NewsfeedQuery` and `NewsfeedTopStoryQuery`, but not `MainNewsfeedQuery` or `NewsfeedTopStory`.
+Don't worry about remembering these rules, the compiler will tell you!

 This illustrates the part of the graph that this query is asking for: